 Allowing Strava to access health-related data

-We'll only collect and process health data from sensors you've connected or paired with Strava, from files you have manually uploaded to Strava, or from files you’ve imported from other services.
+We'll only collect and process health data from files you have manually uploaded to Strava or imported from other services.
 Here’s how we use this data to make your Strava experience better:

 Denying Strava access to health-related data